mlzski/RNA-seq/README.md

 **NOTICE:** samtools is used for indexing and is included in run-4-align

-Picard is used to identifie duplicate reads.
+Picard is used to identify duplicate reads.
 It locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.

 **run Picard Tools using run-4-picard.sh**

 **5. Reads quantification (2 software):**